fabianferno/bulk-file-utility-scripts-python/README.md

-# health-checks
+# csv_FileRename
-Scripts that check the health of the computers
+Scripts that loads any csv file and renames file in a folder.